-23.5 Local Lettings Policies
+19.5 Local Lettings Policies

 These are policies that are for a designated area to help create sustainable communities.
-Local Lettings Policies are restricted to particular areas or estates and have set criteria written to meet the objectives of each scheme.
+Local Lettings Policies are restricted to areas or estates and have set criteria written to meet the objectives of each scheme.
 The property advertisement will tell you if there is a local lettings policy in place and what the criteria are.
 Where LLP's are introduced, clear evidence will be required of the need to vary the policy.
-The decision will always take into account the implications for equal opportunities and consider the 'reasonable preference' criteria.
+The decision will always consider the implications for equal opportunities and consider the 'reasonable preference' criteria.
 LLP's are designed to be time limited, and will be monitored regularly.

-23.6 Sensitive Lets
+19.6 Sensitive Lets